jweingardt12/emoji-studio-chrome-extension/README.md

 - 🔐 Automatic detection of Slack workspace authentication
 - 🎯 One-click data transfer to Emoji Studio
-- 🔄 Support for multiple workspaces
+- 🔄 Support for one workspace at a time
 - 🛡️ Secure local storage of credentials
 - ✨ Clean, intuitive interface